nnadeau/academic-kickstart/content/post/20180821091143-a-flumph-interrupted.md

 Behind and ahead, the passage is now blocked by two [`gibbering mouthers`](https://roll20.net/compendium/dnd5e/Gibbering%20Mouther)
 A `grell` descends from above.

+{{% alert note %}}
-> The two `gibbering mouthers` are the real threat of this encounter and are designed to troll melee attackers.
+The two `gibbering mouthers` are the real threat of this encounter and are designed to troll melee attackers.
-> As they have terrible movement speed, make sure to draw a narrow passage to prevent the party from kiting the enemies.
+As they have terrible movement speed, make sure to draw a narrow passage to prevent the party from kiting the enemies.
+{{% /alert %}}

 Loot|Quantity|Description|Unit Value
 ---|---|---|---